Atom (character): Al Pratt

-The original Atom, Al Pratt, first appeared in All-American Comics #19 (October 1940).
-He initially had no superpowers; instead, he was a diminutive college student and later a physicist who was depicted as a tough guy, a symbol of all the short kids who could still make a difference.
-Pratt was a founding member of the Justice Society of America, later gaining limited super-strength, and an energy charged 'atomic punch'.
-He died in the charge against Extant during the Zero Hour.
+Albert "Al" Pratt is a fictional character appearing in American comic books published by DC Comics.
+He is the first character to use the name Atom.
+He initially had no superpowers and was originally a diminutive college student and later a physicist, usually depicted as a "tough-guy" character.
+Pratt is also the father of Damage and godfather of Atom Smasher.

+Initially a proverbial 98-pound weakling, bullied at school and unable to impress the girl of his dreams, Mary James, Pratt was trained to fighting condition by ex-boxer Joe Morgan.
+Pratt soon became a founding member of the Justice Society of America, appearing in the team's various stories during their original Golden Age appearances.
+He later became a founding and active member of the All-Star Squadron.
+During World War II, Pratt served as a tank driver for the United States Army.

+In 1948, the Atom gained super strength as a result of the latent effects of his 1942 battle with the reluctant supervillain Cyclotron (after whose costume Pratt redesigned his own).
+It was later revealed that he had taken partial custodianship of Cyclotron's daughter, Terri.

+Pratt died in the charge against Extant during the events of Zero Hour.
+In 1994, it was revealed that Pratt had a son named Grant Emerson.
+Pratt was unaware of this - he had been told that there were complications with childbirth and that the child had not survived, but Pratt's wife was suffocated by the villain Vandal Savage, who kidnapped Grant and genetically altered him into a superhuman.
+Grant later became the superhero Damage.

 Ray Palmer

-The Atom introduced during the Silver Age of comic books in Showcase #34 (1961) is physicist and university professor Raymond Palmer, Ph.D.
-After stumbling onto a mass of white dwarf star matter that had fallen to Earth, he fashioned a lens which allowed him to shrink down to subatomic size.
+The Atom introduced during the Silver Age of Comic Books in Showcase #34 (1961) is physicist and university professor Raymond Palmer, Ph.D.
+After finding a mass of white dwarf star matter that had fallen to Earth, Palmer fashioned a lens which allowed him to shrink down to subatomic size.
 Originally, his size and molecular density abilities derived from the white dwarf star material of his costume, controlled by mechanisms in his belt, and later by controls in the palms of his gloves.
 Much later, he gained the innate equivalent powers within his own body.
-After the events of Identity Crisis, Ray shrank himself to microscopic size and disappeared.
-Finding him became a major theme of the Countdown year-long series and crossover event.
+After the events of Identity Crisis, Palmer shrank himself to microscopic size and disappeared.
+The search for Palmer was a major part of the series Countdown to Final Crisis.

 Paul Hoben

-Prior to Ray Palmer's trip to the Amazon Jungle, he learns his wife Jean Loring has had an affair with her colleague, Paul Hoben.
+Prior to Ray Palmer's trip to the Amazon Jungle, he learned that his wife Jean Loring has had an affair with her colleague, Paul Hoben.
 Palmer and Loring got a divorce.
-Later, Palmer offers his blessing to the couple when they marry, and he offers Hoben his size-changing belt so that Hoben can protect Ivy Town after Ray returns to the Morlaidhans.
+Later, Palmer offers his blessing to the couple when they marry, and he offers Hoben his size-changing belt so that Hoben can protect Ivy Town after Palmer returns to the Morlaidhans.
 Adam Cray would later steal this belt; Hoben never uses the costume or name of the Atom.